A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The pragmatic solutions

 The top panel of Figure~\ref{fig:HR_lrad_ledd} shows the evolutionary tracks evolved with $\alpha_{\rm MLT} = $ 5.46.
-From the figure we see that ${L_{\rm rad}}$ still exceeds ${L_{\rm Edd}}$ in the stellar envelope, however, this does not limit the time-steps of the computation of the stellar models.
+From the figure we see that ${L_{\rm rad}}/{L_{\rm Edd}}$ still exceeds one in the stellar envelope, however, this does not limit the time steps of the computation of the stellar models.
 The reason for this can be understood from Figure~\ref{fig:profile_mlt}, where we show the temperature profile of 110\Msun{} star at a similar location in the HR diagram where the computation for the 110\Msun{} star from the standard set became stuck.
-Similar to Figure~\ref{fig:profile_nomodifier_4311}, the stellar profile contains opacity peaks due to ionisation of iron, helium and hydrogen (panel b), resulting in excess ${L_{\rm rad}}$ (panel a) and the density and gas pressure inversions (panel c and e).
+Similar to Figure~\ref{fig:profile_nomodifier_4311}, the stellar profile contains opacity peaks due to ionization of iron, helium and hydrogen (panel b), resulting in excess ${L_{\rm rad}}/{L_{\rm Edd}}$ (panel a) and the density and gas pressure inversions near the surface (panel c and e).
 However, higher convective velocities resulting from higher $\alpha_{\rm MLT}$ imply that the convective fluid element travels faster and transports more energy before it leaks out due to radiative losses.
 The superadiabaticity in the outer layers is also smaller compared to the standard case (${\rm \nabla_T}- {\rm \nabla_{ad}} \approx 2 $), meaning radiative losses are also smaller.
 The overall convective flux is, therefore, higher than the standard case.
-The specific entropy remains small ($S/N_Ak_B<100$) and time-steps large enough to efficiently compute the evolution of the star until the end of carbon burning.
+The gas pressure fraction is non-negligible $({P_{\rm gas}}/{P_{\rm total}} > 0.01)$ and the specific entropy is small ($S/N_Ak_B<100$).
+Thus the time steps remain large enough to efficiently compute the evolution of the star until the end of carbon burning.

 Increasing convective efficiency in this way helps compute the evolution of stars until core carbon burning.
 However, it also changes the effective temperature of these stars and makes them appear bluer in the HR diagram \citep{Maeder1987,Kippenhahn2012}.
-Comparing the tracks with extra mixing (top panel of Figure~\ref{fig:HR_lrad_ledd}), with the standard set (left panel of Figure~\ref{fig:Hr_nomodifier}), we find that stellar models with extra mixing are indeed limited to ${\rm log T_{eff}/K \approx 3.73}$ in the HR diagram which is greater than the minimum ${\rm log T_{eff}/K \approx 3.63}$ reached by models in the standard set.
+Comparing the tracks with enhanced mixing length (top panel of Figure~\ref{fig:HR_lrad_ledd}), with the standard set (left panel of Figure~\ref{fig:Hr_nomodifier}), we find that stellar models with enhanced mixing length are indeed limited to ${\rm log T_{eff}/K \approx 3.73}$ in the HR diagram which is greater than the minimum ${\rm log T_{eff}/K \approx 3.63}$ reached by models in the standard set.
 We discuss this further in Section~\ref{sec:implications}.